-People enter treatment for a variety of reasons when it is about alcohol or drug use.
-Some people just want a safe space to explore whether or not their alcohol / drug use is a problem without judgment.
-Other people have made an active decision to reduce their alcohol / drug use or to stop their use entirely due to the impact it is having their life or because it does not align with how they want to live.
+People enter treatment for a variety of reasons whether it is about alcohol or drug use.
+Some people just want a safe space to explore whether or not their alcohol/drug use is a problem without judgment.
+Other people have made an active decision to reduce their alcohol/drug use or to stop their use entirely due to the impact it is having on their lives or because it does not align with how they want to live.

-I like to start treatment by talking about the role of alcohol / drugs in your life currently, what it has looked like over time, and what role you are looking to have alcohol / drugs play in your life in the future.
+I like to start treatment by talking about the role of alcohol/drugs in your life currently, what it has looked like over time, and what role you are looking to have alcohol/drugs play in your life in the future.
 We will talk about your goals and collaboratively establish steps toward achieving those goals.
-We talk about how it goes in working toward these steps each week and discuss any skills it may be helpful to use to achieve the goals.
+We talk about how it goes to work toward these steps each week and discuss any skills it may be helpful to use to achieve the goals.
 We will also talk about any barriers that can get in the way of you making the changes you desire.

 I believe people do benefit from support when trying to make changes in their alcohol or drug use.
 This support can come from family members and friends that you are comfortable talking to about your goals and asking for support.
 The support can also come from community recovery programs.
-I am familiar with 12 step recovery programs and will support you in use of these programs if these programs are a part of your recovery process.
-However, I know 12 step programs are not a fit for everyone.
-Some people find groups such a LifeRing or SMART Recovery to be a better fit.
+I am familiar with 12-step recovery programs and will support you in the use of these programs if these programs are a part of your recovery process.
+However, I know 12-step programs are not a fit for everyone.
+Some people find groups such as LifeRing or SMART Recovery to be a better fit.
 I will support you in identifying your own supports as you are ready and help you incorporate them in moving forward toward your goals.